medunivienna-IFI-immunobiology/2025_Rica-Waldherr-Miyakoda_HDAC1-CD8Tcells-chronicLCMV/README.md

 R script to run the gene-based quality control of scRNA-Seq data using the Seurat package.
 As input the Seurat object resulting from script 01_scRNAseq_QC_cells.R is required.
 The data will be filtered by the number of detected UMIs, genes, complexity and % of mitochondrial genes.
 The same QC metrics as for the raw data will be visualized for the filtered data.
 The filtered Seurat object will be saved.
 #### 03_scRNAseq_QC_regression_integration.R
 R script to regress out unwanted variation from cell cycle phases and to integrate the replicates.
 PCA and UMAP before and after regression will be visualized.
 As input the Seurat object resulting from script 02_scRNAseq_QC_genes.R is required.
 The final Seurat object will again be saved.
+#### 04_scRNAseq_Clustering.R
+R script to determine the number of principal components to use and to perform the clustering with different resolutions.
+Requires the Seurat object generated in the script 03_scRNAseq_QC_regression_integration.R as input.
+All clusterings will be saved within the resulting Seurat object.

 ## ATAC-Seq Analysis
 Raw sequencing output was processed to a consensus sequence count matrix as described in the methods section of the publication.
 Here only the subsequently used R scripts are described and made available.